Michael-Zinn/ravr/README.md

 }
 ```

-_Note that your IDE might tell you to replace the lamda with a method reference.
+_Note: Your IDE might tell you to replace the lamda with a method reference.
 This might not work because of reasons._

-You can create a lens using a pair of getters and setters and use it with get, set and over:
+You can create a lens using a pair of getters and setters.
+You can use the lens in combination with get, set and over:

 ```java
 Lens<Thing, String> name = lens(Thing::getName, Thing::setName);